BEPS 2.0 – Global Tax Framework

 Changing the Global Taxation Playing Field

-BDO keeps a close watch on global tax reform and shares what it means to global organizations.
+BDO keeps a close watch on global tax reform developments and provides insights on what those developments may mean for global organizations.

 Key Takeaways